 Trademarks are initially recorded at cost.
-Subsequent to recognition, the trademarks are measured at cost less accumulated amortisation.
+Subsequent to recognition, the trademarks are measured at cost less accumulated amortisation and any accumulated impairment losses.
 Amortisation is computed on a straight-line basis over the estimated useful lives of the individual trademarks.